Barry Devine

 Expertise

-James Joyce, Irish Modernism, Manuscript Studies, Irish Studies
+James Joyce, Irish Modernism, Manuscript Studies

 Latest Publication